 Wildland Fire Safety Module

 This course provides students the knowledge and technical procedures for assessing tree hazards and establishing appropriate safe-work practices in situations where there is potential exposure from dangerous trees to workers on the fire line.
 It also provides information on assessing both tree hazards and wildlife-tree habitat value, where opportunities exist.
-PLEASE NOTE: For those wanting to work on a fire line, S-100 training is required.

 Online Registration Step-by-Step: